Registered Charity No. 1067131 No. 2182

 · Honeywood and its families, we look at the people who once lived here during the Victorian era, The Phillips family who owned a snuff mill in

-Carshalton, William Hale White who is a artist
+Carshalton, William Hale White who

 and writer who wrote about Honeywood and the Kirks who